shuantsu-zz/shuantsu/README.md

 You found my GitHub page.
 That was a triumph.
 Congratulations.

 ## But wait a minute!
-Who really I am?
+Who really am I?

 I'm a human and I use programming skills to develop sofware for other humans.